CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 **Important Notes:**
 * Even though you will be coding in Shadertoy, it is important as always to save versions of your code so that you do not lose progress!
 Commit often!
-* A significant portion of this project will be in performance analysis - don't save it for later.
+* A significant portion of this project will be in write-up and performance analysis - don't save it for later.

 **Provided Code:**
 The provided code in `raymarch.glsl` is straight from iq's Raymarching